Rai News 24: History

-On 25 November 2006, with the direction of Corradino Mineo, the channel inaugurated a new logo, a new initials and a new full-screen graphic design, designed once again by Giuseppe Rogolino, which will subsequently undergo a modification by the graphic designer Marco di Cesare.
+On 25 November 2006, under the authority of the channel's new director, Corradino Mineo, the channel introduced a new logo that omitted the Rai wordmark, used a new font, new initials and a new full-screen graphic design, designed by Giuseppe Rogolino; the branding graphics subsequently undergo a modification by the graphic designer Marco di Cesare.
 Double conduction was also introduced for some editions of the news.
-In collaboration with Rai 3, we are working on the creation of a newscast in Arabic for Rai Med.
-In the same period, the channel also lands on digital terrestrial.
+In collaboration with Rai 3, there was also the development of a newscast in Arabic for Rai Med.
+In the same period, the channel also began to broadcast through digital terrestrial television.